 Even if you miss a day, get back on track as soon as possible.

-This will keep you going till you reach your goal.
+This will keep you going until you reach your goal.

 If you find that you couldn’t achieve your goal as within the planned period, you can reschedule it.

-This will give you an idea about how much time you need for each activity and can plan better in future.
+This will give you an idea of how much time you need for each activity and can plan better in the future.

 Planning is a skill that you can master by practice.

 Are you a person who has goals but don’t think it’s not important to write them down?
 You might be thinking, I know what I want.
 I’ll achieve my life goals anyway.

 You might be wrong.

 Research by Dominican University of California psychology professor Dr. Gail Matthews proves that written goals have more chances to be achieved.

 According to her study, you are 42% more likely to achieve your goals if you write them down.